jaym-01/RISCVCPU/statements/Jay.md

 else ForwardAE = 2'b0;
 ```

-Whilst implementing the stall and flush ([link to commit](https://github.com/johnyeocx/iac-project-team02/commit/5e5b21f507515ffcec1434028997f73127895389)), I realised that when a stage is being stalled or flushed, indicated by the flush or stall signal for the stage (e.g. flush2_m = 1 indicates the memory stage is being flushed), forwarding should not occur, which I prevent by adding extra conditions to ensure the stage which is forwarding a value is not in a stall or flush state, using the code below.
+Whilst implementing the stall and flush (found in [commit 5e5b21f](https://github.com/johnyeocx/iac-project-team02/commit/5e5b21f507515ffcec1434028997f73127895389)), I realised that when a stage is being stalled or flushed, indicated by the flush or stall signal for the stage (e.g. flush2_m = 1 indicates the memory stage is being flushed), forwarding should not occur, which I prevent by adding extra conditions to ensure the stage which is forwarding a value is not in a stall or flush state, using the code below.

 ```sv
 // starts by checking if the ALUResult from the m stage should be forwared